camunda/camunda-docs-manual/content/reference/dmn/custom-extensions/camunda-attributes.md

     <th>Description</th>
     <td>
       <p>
-      The attribute specifies a version tag for the process definition.
+      The attribute specifies a version tag for the decision definition.
       </p>
     </td>
   </tr>